In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 You can also stay most of the time within their system as we did.
 But you can choose how much you wish to stay in Thousand Trails.
 It’s up to you.

-And remember that for many, a Zone Camping Pass is just fine for their needs.
+And remember that for many, a Regional Camping Pass is just fine for their needs.
 Especially if they aren’t a part-time or full-time RV traveler.

 So I hope this Thousand Trails review has been helpful for you.
 If you have any questions about what you have read, please comment below.